๐Ÿฆ‚Texas Government

 Felony Conviction Restrictions

-• Voting rights suspended during incarceration, parole, and probation—Texas takes a middle-ground approach nationally
+• Voting rights are suspended during incarceration, parole, and probation.
+Texas takes a middle-ground approach compared to other states

-• Automatic restoration occurs upon completing the full sentence, with no separate application required
+• Automatic restoration occurs upon completing the full sentence (including any supervised release), with no separate application required

-• Misdemeanor convictions do not affect voting rights, an important distinction for exam questions about who can vote
+• Misdemeanor convictions do not affect voting rights, an important distinction for exam questions about who can and cannot vote

-Compare: Texas vs. other states on felon voting—some states (Maine, Vermont) never revoke voting rights; others (Florida, pre-2018) required individual clemency.
-Texas's automatic restoration places it in the moderate category, which reflects its balance between punishment and reintegration.
+Compare: Texas vs. other states on felon voting: Maine and Vermont never revoke voting rights, even during incarceration.
+Florida, before a 2018 ballot initiative, required individual clemency from the governor.
+Texas's automatic restoration places it in the moderate category, balancing punishment with eventual civic reintegration.

 Voting Access and Flexibility

-These provisions expand how and when eligible voters can cast ballots, though Texas remains more restrictive than many states.
+These provisions expand how and when eligible voters can cast ballots, though Texas remains more restrictive than many states overall.

 No Party Affiliation Requirement for General Elections